anderly/PowerCurl/README.md

 # PowerCurl

-A simple curl implementation in PowerShell.
+A simple curl-like module for PowerShell.

 ## Why